Josef-Friedrich/mscxyz/README.rst

                       [-g SELECTION_GLOB] [-m] [--diff] [-e FILE_PATH] [-v] {clean,export,help,meta,lyrics,rename,style} ... path

-  aaaaaaA command line tool to manipulate the XML based "*.mscX" and "*.mscZ" files of the notation software MuseScore.
+  The legacy command line tool to manipulate the XML based "*.mscX" and "*.mscZ" files of the notation software MuseScore.

   positional arguments:
     path                  Path to a *.msc[zx]" file or a folder which contains